 Bernita Willette Carswell of Jacksonville and Deannajo White of Suwannee County were both charged with disaster assistance fraud.
 New sources didn’t name attorneys for the two women.

-According to the indictment, in September 2017, Carswell and White allegedly falsified records concerning their homes when submitting applications for aid to the Federal Emergency Management Agency (FEMA).
-Carswell lied about the damage to her property and the need to move to a rental property in Jacksonville, the indictment states.
-It is unclear what information White falsified in her application.
+According to the indictment, in September 2017, the two women falsified records concerning their homes when submitting applications for aid to the Federal Emergency Management Agency (FEMA).
+One woman lied about the damage to her property and the need to move to a rental property in Jacksonville, the indictment states.
+It is unclear what information the other accused falsified in her application.

 Cases of this kind aren’t uncommon after natural disasters.
-In November 2019, Karen Latrice Houston of Tampa was convicted on three counts of theft of government funds after she allegedly fraudulently obtained Hurricane Irma disaster relief money.
+In November 2019, woman of Tampa Karen Latrice Houston, 37, was convicted on three counts of theft of government funds after she allegedly fraudulently obtained Hurricane Irma disaster relief money.